Here Are Six Ways To Find Your iPhone Serial Number

 Due to the adoption of the smaller Nano SIM standard starting with the iPhone 5, there’s no room on the SIM tray to engrave the iPhone serial number.

-For this reason, the iPhone 5 and up does not have an engraved Serial Number.
+For this reason, the iPhone 5 and up do not have an engraved Serial Number.

 Find your iPhone’s Serial Number On the Device Packaging